Oil Gilding

 Gilding Sizes

-To successfully learn how to oil gild, you will need to first understand how the gold-leaf is stuck to an object.
-This is done with something known as a 'gilding size'.
+To successfully learn how to oil gild, you will need to first understand how leaf is adhered to an object.
+This is done with a special varnish like glue known as 'gilding size'.
 This section will take a look at oil based gilding sizes and the principles that make them work.
-With many types available, we also look at the effects of different timings on the size and how they affect the finish too.
+With many types available, we'll also look at the effects of different timings on size and how they can affect the finish .

 READ MORE